elf4j/elf4j-api/README.md

 3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the service of the SPI provider.
 If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the eventual name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
-It is also up to the SPI provider to conduct sanitization (if any) on the logger name for security concerns.
+It is also up to the SPI provider whether to conduct any sanitization on the logger name for security concerns.
 4. Log level: Before every eventual log action, the API user is expected to set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents.
 If the user omits such